pivotal-cf/docs-tiledev/README.md

 ## Contributing to Documentation

-If there is some documentation to add for an unreleased patch version of these docs, then create a branch off of the live branch you intend to modify and create a pull request against that branch.
+If there is some documentation to add for an unreleased patch version of these docs, then create a branch off of the live branch you intend to edit and create a pull request against that branch.
 After the version that change is targeting is released, the pull request can be merged and will be live the next time a documentation deployment occurs.